Search Free Denver Public Records & Vital Information

 If you want to avoid going to the office, you can fill out the form online and complete the process through VitalChek.
 Lastly, you can complete the form and request a copy through the mail, but this is the lengthiest option.

-How To Access Free Denver County Property & Tax Records
+How To Obtain Free Denver County Property & Tax Records

 The basic search lets you choose from real estate businesses and personal property.
 Just enter the property’s address to see your results.
 An advanced search option allows you to enter more information, like the direction, street type, and more.